-- Due to a partial government shutdown, 800,000 federal employee were furloughed for 35 days. - Government shutdown is expected to reduce economic growth by 0.1 percentage point per week. - The U.S. economy continues the consistent, but unspectacular, growth it's experienced since the end of the Great Recession.
-Projections are for more of the same over the next few years. - Florida's economy ranked 9th best with a 4.5% increase during the 2nd quarter of 2018, outperforming the national increase of 4.2%. - Florida continues to bring visitors in from all around the world, with 2017 topping 118.7M people. - Unemployment has fallen for most of the last eight years, from a high nationally of 10.0% in October 2009, to the current level of 3.9%.
-More than 20.5M jobs have been added since the fourth quarter of 2010, averaging 201,000 per month.

-- The trend is matched in Florida as the state's unemployment rate has fallen from the high of 11.3% in late January 2010 to the current level of 3.3%.
-Through November, the state has added more than 201,800 jobs in 2018. - Pinellas County has done slightly better, with unemployment dropping from 11.5% in January 2010 to 2.8% in December 2018.
-The Tampa-St. Petersburg metro area added more than 25,000 jobs during the last twelve months. - Florida's housing markets have seen increased sales volume for the last nine years (2010 2018).
+- The recent trade war between the United States and its various trading partners resulted in increased prices for both U.S. consumers and manufacturers. - The U.S. economy continues the consistent, but unspectacular, growth it has experienced since the end of the Great Recession.
+Projections are for more of the same over the next few years. - Florida's economy ranked 17th best during the 2nd quarter of 2019, matching the national increase of 2.0%. - Florida continues to bring visitors at a record-setting pace.
+A total of 126.1B visitors came to Florida in 2018, spending \$111.7B which generated \$11.6B in state and local taxes. - Tourism supports 1.4M jobs for Floridians across the state. - Unemployment has fallen for most of the last nine years, from a high nationally of 10.0% in October 2009, to the current level of 3.5%.
+More than 22.4M jobs have been added since the fourth quarter of 2010, averaging 198,900 per month. - The trend is matched in Florida as the state's unemployment rate has fallen from the high of 11.3% in late January 2010 to the current level of 3.1%.
+Through November, the state has added more than 222,803 jobs in 2019. - Pinellas County has done slightly better, with unemployment dropping from 11.5% in January 2010 to 2.6% in October 2019.
+The Tampa-St. Petersburg metro area added more than 30,800 jobs during the last twelve months.

+- Florida's housing markets have seen increased sales volume for the last ten years (2010 2019).
 Median sales price has increased each year since 2012.
-In 2018, median sales price was more than \$254,000, an increase of 7.2% over 2017. - Following eight years of sales volume increases, single family home sales dropped in Pinellas County in 2017 by 2.3%.
-Through November, sales volume is down 2.8%.
-Median sales prices have increased each year since 2012, with 2018 up 8.5% to \$254,000 through November. - Florida ranks fifth in foreclosure activity in December with 1 in 1,526 (0.07%) homes in some stage of the foreclosure process.
-The national rate is 1 in 2,536 in December. - Pinellas County's foreclosure rate is slightly better than the state's rate of 0.06%. - Taxable values in Pinellas County have risen the last six years following the dramatic decreases the previous five years.
-Taxable values increased 8.1% in FY18, to \$79.4B.
+In 2019, median sales price was more than \$262,000, an increase of 3.1% over 2018. - In Pinellas County, single family home sales rose by 1.2% in 2019.
+Median sales prices have increased by 6.3% to \$269,700. - Florida ranks fifth in foreclosure activity in December, with 1 in 1,607 (0.06%) homes in some stage of the foreclosure process.
+The national rate is 1 in 2,713 in November. - Pinellas County's foreclosure rate is slightly higher than the state's rate of 0.06%, coming in at 0.7% in November. - Taxable property values in Pinellas County have risen each of the last seven years, following the dramatic decreases through the previous five years.
+Taxable values increased 7.5% in FY20, to \$85.3B.

-The Key Assumptions section of the Budget Forecast: FY20 - FY25 includes a discussion of the sources of information used to develop assumptions for revenues and expenditures that drive the six-year forecasts for 10 of the County's key funds:
+The Key Assumptions section of the Budget Forecast: FY21 - FY26 includes a discussion of the sources of information used to develop assumptions for revenues and expenditures that drive the six-year forecasts for 10 of the County's key funds:

 - Assumptions and Forecasting

 - Revenue Assumptions

-- Overview

 - Key Assumptions

 - Supporting Information

 - Expenditure Assumptions

-- o Overview

 - Key Assumptions

 - Supporting Information

 - Other Forecast Considerations